VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking: Introduction

-In this work, we introduce VeriGUI, a new verifiable long-chain dataset tailored for the development and evaluation of GUI agents.
-VeriGUI encompasses various richly annotated GUI task trajectories across desktop and web.
-All trajectories are carefully created and annotated by human experts, ensuring long-chain complexity and subtask-level verifiability, as shown in Fig.~\ref{fig:overview}.
-(1) The long-chain complexity of VeriGUI features tasks that require agents to perform sequences of 4-8 interdependent subtasks with hundreds of GUI operations, often involving transitions across multiple applications or webpages.
-Notably, each subtask is designed to serve as a valid starting point, enabling agent evaluation across different task stages.
-To succeed, agents must engage in adaptive reasoning to manage dynamic task flows.
-This setup encourages the development of agents with robust planning, memory, and decision-making abilities across a wide range of complex GUI environments.
-(2) The subtask-level verifiability of VeriGUI enables a fine-grained assessment of intermediate results at every subtask rather than solely at the final outcome.
-Note that a subtask consists of multiple steps with specific GUI operations.
-Instead of verifying the low-level steps, the dataset focuses on evaluating whether the goal of each subtask has been correctly achieved, providing a more informative supervision signal.
-Thus, the dataset also supports open-ended interaction within each subtask, encouraging agents to explore diverse strategies to accomplish the goal of each subtask, rather than adhering to a fixed sequence of steps.
+In this work, we introduce VeriWeb, a new verifiable long-chain benchmark tailored for the evaluation and development of web agents.
+VeriWeb comprises various web task trajectories across five domain-specific scenarios.
+All trajectories are carefully curated and annotated by human experts, ensuring long-chain complexity and subtask-level verifiability, as shown in Figure~\ref{fig:overview}.
+(1) The \textit{long-chain complexity} of VeriWeb features tasks that require agents to perform both breadth-oriented search (\textit{e.g.}, listing all films with a box office over \$1 billion) and depth-oriented search (\textit{e.g.}, identifying the film with the highest return rate $\to$ its highest award $\to$ the award city).
+To succeed, agents must engage in multi-hop reasoning, maintain coherent context across pages, and fuse fragmentary evidence into a well-supported synthesis.
+This design mirrors real-world information-seeking workflows, where relevant information is scattered across sources and must be reliably linked along a long reasoning chain.
+(2) The \textit{subtask-level verifiability} of VeriWeb enables a fine-grained assessment of intermediate results at every subtask rather than solely at the final outcome.
+Notably, each subtask is designed to serve as a valid starting point, supporting agent evaluation at different task stages.
+A subtask consists of multiple steps involving realistic search and browsing operations.
+Instead of verifying each low-level action, the benchmark focuses on evaluating whether the goal of each subtask has been correctly achieved, providing a more informative supervision signal.
+This design supports open-ended interaction within each subtask, encouraging agents to explore diverse strategies to accomplish the subtask goal rather than adhering to a fixed action sequence.
 Our core contributions are summarized as follows: